 Govt to create centralised jobs database

-Employment numbers are generated by several entities, such as RBI and ministry of statistics, which carries out quarterly and annual Period Labour Force Survey.
+Labour Minister Mansukh Mandaviya leads discussions on creating a centralized job database to address scattered employment data across ministries.

-New Delhi: Labour and employment minister Mansukh Madaviya on Friday led interministerial discussions on creating a centralised database of jobs generated in the economy, an idea he broached citing employment data scattered across agencies and ministries, which could be a reason for the lack of a comprehensive picture on hirings.
+New Delhi Labour and employment minister Mansukh Mandaviya on Friday led interministerial discussions on creating a centralised database of jobs, an idea he broached citing employment data scattered across agencies and ministries, which could be a reason for the lack of a comprehensive picture on hirings.

-Union commerce minister Piyush Goyal, Mandivya, and labour secretary Sumita Dawra, among others, participated in a roundtable with representatives of over a dozen ministries and agencies.
+Union commerce minister Piyush Goyal, Mandaviya and labour secretary Sumita Dawra, among others, participated in a meeting with representatives of over a dozen ministries and agencies.
 “There is a need to create linkages between different data sources.
 Data should not exist in silos,” Mandaviya said.

 Employment numbers are generated by several entities, such as the Reserve Bank and the ministry of statistics, which carries out quarterly and annual Period Labour Force Survey (PLFS).